reedflinch/gridiron-hackathon/README.md

   	rake db:create db:migrate
 ```

-- You can ensure the database is set up properly by checking `localhost:3000/leaders` or `your-host-name:3000/leaders`
-	- If `[]` is displayed, then it is set up properly

-###Run the api
-- Run this from the api directory
+- Run the api (from api directory)
 	- If running ubuntu on EC2, use  `rails s -b 0.0.0.0 -p 3000`
 ```
 	rails s